 Table of contents:

-What is the manifestation of desires and what it can lead to
+- What is the manifestation of desires and where did it come from

 The old ideas that thought is material have received new packaging, but this does not mean that they have begun to work.